 Embrace your inner child at an inflatable water park

 I am not big on water activities but I have to admit that this inflatable water park looked epic.
 There is a floating course on the water that you can run, jump and slide across with different obstacles.

 If you’ve ever seen the show Wipe Out, it’s like that but not quite as intense.
-You can find the inflatable water park in both Bol (close to Zlatni Rat) and in Supetar.
+You can find the inflatable water park in both Bol (close to Zlatni Rat beach) and in Supetar.

 Try your hand at some water sports

-Since Brac has a lot of beaches, especially in Bol, there are a number of water sports that you can try.
+Since Brac Island has a lot of beaches, especially in Bol, it’s one of the best spots to try a number of water sports that you can try.
 Kiteboarding is quite popular and very fun to watch, windsurfing, sea kayaking, scuba diving, riding in tubes and banana boats…you have options for Brac activities in the water.